RogueProeliator/IndigoPlugin-TiVo-Network-Remote/README.md

 #Hardware Requirements
 This plugin should work with any network-connected TiVo which supports the TiVo TCP Control Protocol; generally speaking this means any Series 3 or Premier (or newer) DVR which is running at least v9.4 of the TiVo software.
 This plugin has been successfully tested with:

--TiVo Series 3
+- TiVo Series 3
--TiVo Premier
+- TiVo Premier

 The auto-discovery feature requires that the TiVo and Indigo be on the same subnet, though manual IP entry should allow remote control via a WAN interfaces (such as over a VPN connection).
 You may also want to consider setting a static IP address on the TiVo to help ensure a stable connection (see below).